NZFriends/code-of-conduct/README.md

    - Follow the server rules.
 You are not above them because you are staff.
    - Do not participate or incite dogpiling, mob mentalities, or random outrage.
    - Do not abuse your position.
 At all.
-     - No misusing bots, granting roles that haven't earned, moving people in VCs for fun, etc.
+     - No misusing bots, granting roles that haven't been earned, moving people in VCs for fun, etc.
      - It does not matter if they're your friends or other staff.
      - Moderation functions are for moderation.
 Nothing else.
 1. Maintain a publicly acceptable environment.